spell-music/csound-expression/tutorial/chapters/appendix/Overview.markdown

 Overview of the library
 ==================================

 There are many functions in the library.
-Let's list the most usefull ones:
+Let's list the most useful ones:

 ## The converters: